upyhome/node-red-contrib-upyhome/README.md

 Analog I/O, and drivers are planned.

+## Preparing the micropython device

+The device have to be flashed with a micropython firmware.

-## upyHome client Node
+### upyHome client Node

 It uses standard a websocket client, derived from the official node-red ws client.
-It support automatic reconnection
+It support automatic reconnection.

-## upyHome digital input
+### upyHome digital input

-## upyHome digital output
+### upyHome digital output